 - come up with several options and let the residents decide on a solution

-- advise the parties that they may contact the Dispute Settlement Centre of Victoria for free mediation (we cannot conciliate disputes between residents).
+- advise the parties that they may contact the Dispute Settlement Centre of Victoria (DSCV) for advice on dispute resolution assistance.

 Benefits of an internal dispute handling complaints resolution scheme